simonask/werk/README.md

 cross-platform `Justfile`s, usually relying on a platform-specific shell availability.

-For mode details, consult the [documentation](documentation/README.md).
+For mode details, consult the [the book](https://simonask.github.io/werk).

 ## Installation instructions